softprodev/Making-a-custom-React-renderer/part-one.md

 # Part-I

 This is part one of the tutorial.
-In this section, we will create a React reconciler using [`react-reconciler`](https://github.com/facebook/react/tree/master/packages/react-reconciler) package.
+In this section, we will create a React reconciler for the current targeted version of `React 16.0.0-alpha.4`.
 We are going to implement the renderer using Fiber.
 Earlier, React was using a **stack renderer** as it was implemented on the traditional JavaScript stack.
 On the other hand, Fiber is influenced by algebraic effects and functional ideas.
 It can be thought of as a JavaScript object that contains information about a component, its input, and its output.

 Before we proceed further, I'll recommend you to read [this](https://github.com/acdlite/react-fiber-architecture) documentation on Fiber architecture by [Andrew Clark](https://twitter.com/acdlite?lang=en).
 This will make things easier for you.